hermiit/N1-R_V4N-A/README.md

 # ***N1-R V4N-A***

-My first real attempt at python, along with a cyberpunk bartender to boot.
+A personal bot that I use, along with some VA-11 themes.